-Brandon Anderson sees artificial intelligence as the key to holding police accountable for racial bias, and he believes he has created a tool to do it.
+Brandon Anderson sees data collection as a key to holding police accountable for racial bias, and he believes he has created a tool to do it.

 “Police departments crunch huge amounts of data today, but we still don’t know how often law enforcement officers have hurt, killed, or for that matter saved and comforted people in the line of duty,” Anderson told CNBC.